- Good sole

 Mavic certainly wins the prize for the most elegant sub-£100 cycling shoes.
-The Mavic Aksium lace-up cycling shoes provide a retro aesthetic, being laced rather than using straps or dials to close and the blue and red colours are really sharp.
+With their lace-up design, the Mavic Aksium shoes provide a retro aesthetic, being laced rather than using straps or dials to close.
 The laces also lead to a very clean, unfussy look to the upper.

 You still get large fabric toe vents and small, pin-prick perforations on the side of the shoe, so there’s good air circulation, while the heel cup is well padded for comfort.
 Small reflective elements in the outside rear edge of the shoes and along one edge of the front vent provide a nod to visibility.